VeriorPies/MineCloud/README.md

  - Once done, Resume the MineCloud service: `sudo systemctl start minecloud.service`

  Usually, we will want to do this to make sure the server can start up correctly after we've made changes to the server files.
- As long as `./start_server.sh` and `./start_server.sh` function properly, MineCloud service can start/stop the game server on the VM start and stop.
+ As long as `./start_server.sh` and `./start_server.sh` function properly, MineCloud service can start/stop the game server when the VM start and stop.

 ### Managing Server Files